atirelli3/c2/docs/0-preparation.md

           --save /etc/pacman.d/mirrorlist &> /dev/null
 pacman -Syy &> /dev/null  # Update the package database
 ```

+> [!TIP]
+> You can refer to the [Arch Wiki Reflector Guide](https://wiki.archlinux.org/title/Reflector) for detailed usage instructions on how to generate an optimal mirror list for your location.

 - **`cp /etc/pacman.d/mirrorlist /etc/pacman.d/mirrorlist.backup`**: creates a backup of the current mirror list.
 - **`reflector`**: updates the `pacman` mirror list.
 Options used: